SWI-Prolog/plweb-www/IDE.md

 number of bugs you need to fix after writing your program and the context menu on predicates and goals make it easy to navigate your code.

-  * PceEmacs.txt is a GNU-Emacs clone in XPCE/Prolog, providing
+  * PceEmacs.md is a GNU-Emacs clone in XPCE/Prolog, providing
   Prolog syntax highlighting based on parsing and cross-referencing the editor buffer.
 Colouring highlights variables, quoted entities, comments, goals (classified as